top of page

 The LA:

-• Ensure the provision is made from the date the EHC plan is issued.
+• Must ensure the provision is made from the date the EHC plan is issued.

 • Cannot pass the duty on to another body (such as the health service or a school).